geekodour/o/content/docs/tools/primary_toolchest.md

 -   95% doom emacs(heavily customized), 5% neovim
 -   I think I spent half of my year last year fighting with emacs, had me learn little bit of elisp and I am not sure if it was worth it, but if there's one thing I cannot live without, it has to be `org-mode`. helluvadrug.
 -   For documentation lookup inside emacs, `eldoc` (using `elglot`), `M-x man`, `dev-docs` custom bindings for `eww`.
 -   When I quickly need to check the contents of a repo, I use [GitHub1s](https://github1s.com/), pretty neat stuff.
+I use Replit for quick prototypes etc, pretty neat but need to get back offline as soon as I need to do anything that involves more than 2 files(when writing from scratch).

 </div>